 Anxiety is one of the major contributors to sleep deprivation, which is one of the reasons why people use CBD oil for sleep disorders.
 Aside from that, CBD influences the functioning of our circadian rhythm.

 In other words, CBD regulates our sleep-wake cycle.
-Taking lower doses in the morning may not only reduce anxiety but also improve focus and productivity (7).
+Taking lower doses in the morning may not only reduce anxiety but also improve energy and focus, thus increasing productivity (7).
 With heightened daily alertness throughout the day, our body starts to receive signals that it has done enough work for the day and it’s time to go to bed.
 Consistent supplementation with CBD can help the body manage its melatonin levels, which is a hormone that helps the body set the right gears in motion to fall asleep faster

 On the opposite side, higher doses taken in the evening may promote sedation on top of the aforementioned lowering of the blood pressure.
 Many people use CBD oil an hour or two before going to bed to help themselves get more restful sleep (8).